Dark-knight-09/Terraform-study/Learn_Terraform.md

 this is non default provider region, to use this provider region in the resource block: provider = { aws = aws.west }

+to store the state file in the shared location (like s3 bucket): terraform{
+    backend "s3"{
+        bucket = "bucket-name"
+        key = "path/to/store/terraform.tfstate"
+        region = "us-west-2"
+    }
+}